top of page

 Her Roots

-Blakely is from rural southern Illinois, where her family has lived for over 150 years.
-She graduated from Southern Illinois University Carbondale in May 2020 with degrees in Journalism and Philosophy.
-In addition to her collegiate education, she spent three years immersing herself in the local journalism industry before turning to freelance journalism and public service.
+Amelia is from rural southern Illinois, where she has deep family roots.
+In May 2020, she graduated from Southern Illinois University Carbondale with a dual bachelor's degree in Journalism and Philosophy.
+Between 2017 and 2020, she also immersed herself in the local journalism industry before turning to freelance journalism and public service.

-While studying at Southern Illinois University Carbondale, she was the news editor and a reporter for SIUC’s independent and student-run newspaper, The Daily Egyptian.
-She also reported daily news and produced features in multiple mediums for WSIU Public Radio.
+While studying at Southern Illinois University Carbondale, she served as the news editor and a reporter for SIUC’s independent and student-run newspaper, The Daily Egyptian.
+She also reported daily news and produced features in multiple formats for WSIU Public Radio.

 In 2020, she received a Pulitzer Center Campus Consortium Fellowship to report on the contrasting treatments of communities living near brownfield sites in the Midwest.
 Her reporting and photography were published digitally by WBEZ.org.

-Blakely also is a contributor for the Gateway Journalism Review, the only journalism review for the midwest.
+Amelia also contributed to the Gateway Journalism Review, the only journalism review for the Midwest.

 DSC02633.jpg